-On the first day of the Meghalaya temple festival, the members of the chief’s clan kill pigs for the feast.
+On the first day of the Mizoram temple festival, the members of the chief’s clan kill pigs for the feast.
 Pork in big quantities is eaten and lot of Zu is consumed.
-This day was called Lushai Vawk Tlah Ni, which literally means the day on which the Lushias kill pigs as offerings to the God in temples.
-The Mizoram Temple Festivals are grandly observed in the state with the passionate participation of people from all age groups.
+This day is called Lushai Vawk Tlah Ni, which literally means the day on which the Lushias kill pigs as offerings to the God in temples.
+The festival is grandly observed in the state with the passionate participation of people from all age groups.

 Mim Kut is another famous festival of Mizoram which celebrates the harvesting of the maize crop, and pays respect to the ancestors.
 It is usually celebrated during the months of August and September, after the harvest of maize.
 It is also known as Tah Kut, which means ‘festival of reaping’.
 The festival is regarded as the oldest festival of Mizoram and was originally a ceremony organized for the dead.
 These offerings include fresh vegetables, maize, bread and necklaces.
 Often clothes are also dedicated in their memories.

 Pawl Kut is celebrated for two whole days during the months of December and January, and is counted among the popular festivals celebrated in Mizoram.
 It celebrates the great harvest of straw and is considered to be somewhat similar to thanksgiving.
 Rice beer is greatly relished by the people during this festival.
 It is believed that souls of the ancestors visit the houses of their children and relatives, special offerings are made for them.